-By making a few healthy substitutions, the marinara used in this Keto Chicken Parmesan only has 4 net carbs per ¼ cup serving.
+By making a few healthy substitutions, the low carb marinara used in this Keto Chicken Parmesan only has 3 net carbs per serving.

-What makes this Chicken Parmesan recipe Keto?
-The traditional recipe typically dredges chicken breasts in regular flour.
-But this recipes uses pork rinds instead, making it a delicious and low carb alternative.
+The traditional recipe typically dredges chicken breasts in regular breadcrumbs, typically Italian seasoned.
+But this recipes uses pork rinds, almond flour and parmesan cheese instead, making it a delicious and low carb breading.

-Can I freeze leftover Keto Parmesan Chicken?
 Yes!
 This recipe freezes beautifully.
 Just place the leftovers in an airtight container and place in the freezer for up to a couple of months.
-To reheat, thaw in the fridge over night then reheat in the oven on 350F until it is heated through.
+To reheat, thaw in the fridge over night then reheat in the oven on 350°F until it is heated through.